 - Coronary artery disease

 - Eating disorders

 - Gastrointestinal disorders

 - Stress Management

 Intake (Initial Consultation):

-The initial intake inquires and assesses a student's health history, as well as current treatments and medications.
-It also takes into consideration current physical, mental, and emotional condition, and finally the student's health and wellness goals.
+The initial intake inquires and assesses a client's health history, as well as current treatments and medications.
+It also takes into consideration current physical, mental, and emotional condition, and finally the client's health and wellness goals.

-I design and teach you a personal practice that is tailored to suit your specific needs, capabilities, goals, and life circumstances.
+We create a personalized practice that is tailored to suit your specific needs, capabilities, goals, and life circumstances.

 Floating the body in warm water promotes a deep state of relaxation.
 When combined with the benefits of massage this has huge potential for relieving stress, pain management, as well as healing from emotional or physical trauma.

 I heard about Watsu a few years before I had my first Watsu ‘experience”.
 Nothing I had been told about Watsu could have prepared me for the magical experience.